Ramonmelod/elevator-mqtt-monitor/README.md

 ## Mqqt basic implementation

-- Info: This project is under construction
+- Info: This project is under construction and compose.yml is not ready yet

 ## Instructions:

+### Installing dependencies and running MQTT broker on docker

 - To install dependencies run: pip install -r requirements.txt
+- Before running moquitto on docker erase:password_file /mosquitto/config/pass from the file mosquitto.conf then run the comand bellow mapping the path for your file mosquitto.config on your computer.

 - for downloading mosquito run: docker run --name mosquitto -it -p 1883:1883 -p 9001:9001 -v ~/Projects/elevator-mqtt-monitor/mosquitto.conf:/mosquitto/config/mosquitto.conf eclipse-mosquitto (check the path to the file mosquitto.conf on your computer) ( this command will downloand the lastest eclipse-mosquitto version)

-  or
-  docker run -it -p 1883:1883 eclipse-mosquitto

-to acess the shell from the mosquitto container run: sudo docker exec -it <containerId or name>
+- After running mosquitto on docker access the shell from the mosquitto container by the command: sudo docker exec -it <containerId or name>
+- Inside your container run the following commad for defining a User and a Password: mosquitto_passwd -c /mosquitto/config/pass <username>
+- Stop the conainer and rewrite inside the file mosquitto.conf: `password_file /mosquitto/config/pass`

+### installing Mosquitto broker on your ubuntu

+- After running: sudo apt-get update -y && sudo apt-get upgrade -y

+run the comands bellow:
 sudo apt-get update -y && sudo apt-get upgrade -y

-- To install mosquitto on yout ubuntu run the comands bellow: sudo apt-get update -y && sudo apt-get upgrade -y
  sudo apt-get install mosquitto sudo apt-get install mosquitto-clients

+- After the instalation of the mosquito and mosquitto-clients on your ubuntu you can test your broker running on the docker container by running the comands bellow:
-- Testing in terminal from the mosquito-clients: mosquitto_sub -t "test" mosquitto_pub -m "Mensagem" -t "test"
+- mosquitto_sub -t "test"
+- mosquitto_pub -m "Mensagem" -t "test"

-- To set a password to MQTT broker, run inside the container the following commad: mosquitto_passwd -c /mosquitto/config/pass <username>
+### Setting a virtual environment for python:

 - To set a virtual environment for python: python -m venv environment_name